Let’s Be Clear…

 I try always to consider what it is that makes for good writing.
 As I read various authors I may find simplicity and complexity in the same book, but in the right timing and for different reasons.
 This is an important concept to understand.

 My aim is to impact this generation and those beyond this one.
-When I die I hope I continue through my writings and be of help, giving hope and love to every generation afterwards.
+When I die I hope I continue through my writings and be of help, lining the library for those who love the writers that cared for future souls, giving hope and love to every generation afterwards.
 My legacy will be the thoughts I leave behind in my writing.

 Published by L.Nolan, Editor